 - An HDMI cable

 Below is a diagram of my home network.
 Most of you will have a similar setup.
-It doesn’t have be exactly the same.
-For instance, you may have a cable modem and router in 1 device where mine is to separate devices.
+It doesn’t have to be the same.
+You may have a cable modem and router in 1 device, where mine is two separate devices.

-As you can see we are going to use your laptop to stream Netflix by connecting your laptop to the TV with an HDMI cable.
+As you can see, we will use your laptop to stream Netflix by connecting your laptop to the TV with an HDMI cable.
 Your TV will then mirror your laptop display to play movies and TV from Netflix.
 This will work for other streaming services like Amazon Prime, Hulu, and Sling TV as well.
 In fact, I use the instructions in this guide with MLB.TV to watch baseball online.

 Obtaining an HDMI Cable